12 Best VMware Hosting Providers + Alternatives (2026)

 What Is VMware?

-Contrary to popular belief, VMware is actually a company, not a software.
-The company is the brains behind popular virtualization software and services, such as vSphere, VMware ESXi, VMware vCenter Server, and VMware NSX, among others.
+Many people think VMware is just software, but VMware is actually a company.
+It’s the mastermind behind well-known virtualization tools like vSphere, VMware ESXi, VMware vCenter Server, and VMware NSX, among others.

 VMware’s software allows multiple virtual computers, or virtual machines, to run on the same physical server.